pybind/pybind11/docs/advanced/classes.rst

     The :c:macro:`PYBIND11_OVERRIDE` and accompanying macros used to be called ``PYBIND11_OVERLOAD`` up until pybind11 v2.5.0, and :func:`get_override`
     used to be called ``get_overload``.
-This naming was corrected and the older macro and function names have been deprecated, in order to reduce confusion with overloaded functions and methods and ``py::overload_cast`` (see :ref:`classes`).
+This naming was corrected and the older macro and function names may soon be deprecated, in order to reduce confusion with overloaded functions and methods and ``py::overload_cast`` (see :ref:`classes`).

 .. seealso::